Batzee/City-Traffic-Android/README.md

 You have to Add your own Google Map API key in the strings.xml in the res folder and
-The firebaseurl of you own Firebase database location in the Constants.java class file
+The firebaseurl of your own Firebase database location in the Constants.java class file